 Do you want to improve your home’s energy efficiency?
-If so, upgraded insulation is one of the best ways to do it.
+If so, upgraded attic insulation in Columbus is one of the best ways to do it.
 When homeowners start to compare the types that are available, they’re often overwhelmed by the number of available options.
 Start by determining what R-value works best for your climate and location.
 Consider where you need to add it, since insulating finished walls is more complex than working with unfinished walls and ceilings.
 Here are some of the most common types of insulation with pros and cons for each.

 Insulation Rolls or Blankets